MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/software-defined-networking.md

 Gateways are used for routing network traffic between a virtual network and another network, either local or remote.
 Gateways can be used to:

-- Create secure site-to-site IPsec connections between SDN virtual networks and external customer networks over the Internet.
+- Create secure site-to-site IPsec connections between SDN virtual networks and external customer networks over the internet.
 - Create Generic Routing Encapsulation (GRE) connections between SDN virtual networks and external networks.
 The difference between site-to-site connections and GRE connections is that the latter is not an encrypted connection.
 For more information about GRE connectivity scenarios, see [GRE Tunneling in Windows Server](/windows-server/remote/remote-access/ras-gateway/gre-tunneling-windows-server).
 - Create Layer 3 connections between SDN virtual networks and external networks.
 In this case, the SDN gateway simply acts as a router between your virtual network and the external network.